 Mobile apps to keep New Zealand safe

-Mobile technologies are being planned to help New Zealanders report suspected biosecurity threats, with the first step being an app that detects hosts of myrtle rust.
+Mobile technologies are being planned to help New Zealanders report suspected biosecurity threats, with the first step being a bilingual app that detects hosts of myrtle rust.

 The Myrtle Rust Reporter app is just one developed so far by Stephen and his team, who are working with central and regional government, Māori, and primary industries to create mobile technology tools that protect New Zealand from biosecurity threats.